skriticos/pyexec/README.md

 =============

 This is a small application to paste/type a python snippet and execute it.
-Useful for ad-hoc testing of smaller code frgments without much setup.
+Useful for ad-hoc testing of smaller code fragments without much setup.
 Just paste and run.

 Usage